Washington celebrates first World Series title since 1924

 The Nationals have played in Washington since 2005 when the franchise, formerly known as the Montreal Expos, moved from Canada.

-Reporting by Eric Beech; Writing by Lawrence Hurley; Editing by Peter Rutherford
+Reporting by Eric Beech; Writing by Lawrence Hurley; Editing by Peter Rutherford and Lincoln Feast.